HaloMan3096/algorithms/README.md

   <details>
   <summary>update_value()</summary>
-  This function is called to do the drop down effect. we loop through from the point that we "deleted".
+  This function is called to do the drop-down effect. we loop through from the point that we "deleted".
 We check the y value of the point and make sure its not the top one.

   ```
   public void update_value(int x, int y)